martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 {: #identity-attack title="Example Attack on Identity Bindings"}

-The attack requires that Mallory obtain an identity binding for her own identity with the fingerprints presented by Patsy (P).
+The attack requires that Mallory obtain an identity binding for her own identity with the fingerprints presented by Patsy (P), which Mallory might have obtained previously.
 This false binding is then presented to Norma (Signaling1 in the figure).

 Patsy could be similarly duped, but in this example, a correct binding between Norma's identity and fingerprint (N) is faithfully presented by Mallory.
 This